selectel/terraform-provider-selectel/website/docs/r/dbaas_postgresql_logical_replication_slot_v1.html.markdown.md

   Changing this creates a new extension.

 * `datastore_id` - (Required) An associated datastore.
-  Changing this creates a new extension.
+  Changing this creates a new slot.

-* `database_id` - (Required) An associated database.
+* `database_id` - (Required) An associated database.tele
-  Changing this creates a new extension.
+  Changing this creates a new slot.

-* `available_extension_id` - (Required) An associated available extension.
+* `name` - (Required) A name of the slot.
+Can contain only  lower case letters, numbers and the underscore char.
-  Changing this creates a new extension.
+  Changing this creates a new slot.

 ## Attributes Reference